rsp/deno-rand/README.md

-It gets an 8-bit integer, divides it by 255, then multiplies by 32 and subtracts 1 if the result is 32, instead of jast shifting or masking bits, and it's not obvious if the numbers are uniformly distributted if calculated that way.
+It gets an 8-bit integer, divides it by 255, then multiplies by 32 and subtracts 1 if the result is 32, instead of just shifting or masking bits, and it's not obvious whether the numbers are uniformly distributted if calculated that way (good thought excercise to prove if they are!).

 This shows that simple things like getting a random number in a particular range can be hard to do